List of New Deal sculpture

-During the New Deal era, the United States federal government funded relief, architectural, and freestanding sculpture throughout the country and its territorries.
+During the New Deal era, the United States federal government funded relief, architectural, and freestanding sculpture throughout the country and its territories.

 This New Deal artwork included works produced under the Public Works of Art Project (1933–1934), Treasury Relief Art Project (1935–1938), Federal Art Projects (1935–1943), the Treasury Section of Painting and Sculpture (1934–1943), and other federally sponsored projects.

 Unless otherwise noted, sources are from Park and Markowitz or American Art Annual, 1941.
 "USPO" refers to a United States Post Office building.